Mellanox/mlxbf-bootctl/README.md

   --nowatchdog-swap: Ensure that after the next reset, no watchdog
     will be started, and no swapping of boot partitions will happen.

+  --watchdog-boot-mode: Set the watchdog boot mode.
+This will take effect
+    on the next boot and start the watchdog with a countdown interval set by --watchdog-boot-interval or a default value if no interval is set.
+    This setting will be overridden for the first boot if the watchdog is being used for boot swap (--watchdog-swap).
+Boot modes are: 'disabled', 'standard', and 'time_limit'.
+In 'disabled' mode the watchdog will not be started on the next boot unless it is used for boot swap.
+In 'standard' mode the watchdog will be started on next boot and will be refreshed automatically during boot (used to recover from hangs).
+In 'time_limit' mode the watchdog will be started on next boot, but never refreshed until boot finishes (used to enforce total boot time).

+  --watchdog-boot-interval: Set the watchdog interval that will be used when
+    starting the watchdog on the next boot (configured with --watchdog-swap or --watchdog--boot-mode).
+This is also known as the watchdog countdown or timeout value given in seconds.

 ```

 Updating the Boot Partition